Skin Care for ELBW Neonates

 Carolyn Lund has been a Clinical Nurse Specialist in the NICU at UCSF Benioff Children's Hospital Oakland for over 30 years, and is also an Associate Clinical Professor at the University of California, San Francisco.

 She has contributed to knowledge of neonatal skin care through original research in the areas of skin maturation, skin integrity and adhesive damage, and bathing.
 Under her leadership, the first evidence-based Neonatal Skin Care Guideline was developed and evaluated in 51 nurseries in the US in 2001.
-She then served as team leader on revisions of guideline in 2007 and 2013 and is currently working on the 4 th revision due in 2018.
+She then served as team leader on revisions of the guideline in 2007, 2013 and the 4th edition in 2018.

 In addition to neonatal skin care, Carolyn has lectured extensively on surgical care and vascular access for neonates.